JonathanReardon/ToolkitExtraction/Master.md

 ```

 ![](Master_figs/unnamed-chunk-7-1.png)<!-- -->
 **Get all study data (Primary outcome only), convert all missing data to NA.
 Remove "No information" cells (from educational setting column).
-Plot SMD/SESMD scatter plots groups by intervention, educational setting, strand, and country.**
+Plot SMD/SESMD scatter plots groups by intervention, educational setting, strand, and country**

 ```r
 # Pass all Primary outcome studies to R dataframe (from Python)